ArvinZJC/WeiboEmoji/src/README.md

    | Pillow        |  9.1.0  |
    | python-dotenv | 0.19.2  |

-2. You could manually create a file named `.env` or `.env.local` under the `src` directory and contain the following content.
+2. You could manually create a file named `.env` under the `src` directory and contain the following content.
 Please note that it is _optional_, and that **the project should work well without it**.

    ```sh
    VERSION=<the version of the new release; e.g., 4.0.0>